middleware-io/gulp-node-debug/README.md

 # gulp-node-debug

-A wrapper around [node-inspector](https://github.com/node-inspector/node-inspector) for gulp, works similar to the node-debug command.
+A wrapper around [node-inspector](https://github.com/node-inspector/node-inspector) for gulp, has the same functionality as the **node-debug** command.

 Perfect for development.
 Easy to use.